 We have chosen to make a fair value election pursuant to ASC 825 for our mortgage loans.
 Loans are recorded at fair market value on the balance sheet and any periodic change in fair market value is recorded in current period earnings on the consolidated statement of operations as a component of "Unrealized gain/(loss) on real estate securities and loans, net."
-Electing the fair value option allows us to record changes in fair value in the Statement of Operations, which, in management's view, more appropriately reflects the results of our operations for a particular reporting period as all loan activities will be recorded in a similar manner.
+Electing the fair value option allows us to record changes in fair value in the consolidated statement of operations, which, in management's view, more appropriately reflects the results of our operations for a particular reporting period as all loan activities will